imagecser/dsImage/README.md

 cd dsimage
 git clone https://github.com/nothings/stb
 cd ../scrawler
-mkdir file
 python3 mm4.py
 ```

-open *dsimage/main.cpp* and modify the directory.
+open *dsimage/main.cpp*, modify the directory and the number of picture.

 **Unix**: The program is based on g++5.4.0 x64.